migonin/SynchronizationTests/README.md

 # iOS synchronization tests
 Actually there are several synchronization approaches in iOS.
 Let's see which is most effective.

-Test preconditions is simple - shared NSMutableDictionary.
+Test preconditions is simple:
+* shared NSMutableDictionary.
+* iPhone 6

 Synchronization primitives:
 * @synchronized
 * NSLock